preactjs/preact-www/content/en/guide/v10/getting-started.md

 #### Aliasing in webpack

-To alias any package in webpack you need to add the the `resolve.alias` section to your config.
+To alias any package in webpack you need to add the `resolve.alias` section to your config.
 Depending on the configuration you're using this section may already be present, but missing the aliases for Preact.